bboylen/battleship/README.md

 ## Features

 - User can play against an AI opponent
+- Enemy uses strategy of shooting in area around previous hits
 - Uses Responsive Design and works on both desktop and phone
 - Built using Test Driven Development with [Jest](https://jestjs.io/)
 - Allows user to place ships horizontally or vertically